 To meet the states 7.5% goal, each agency is limited to the number of WMS employees by an agency control point established in July 2007.
 The control point is the percentage of the agency WMS staff to total agency staff.

 Allocation decisions are made by DES WMS BP banding committee.
 The WMS BP banding committee determines whether the position meets the definition of manager outlined in RCW 41.06.500 and WAC 357-58-035.
-The WMS BP banding committee is trained to apply clearly defined criteria used to evaluate the work of a position captured in the WMS position description.
+The WMS BP banding committee is trained to apply clearly defined criteria used to evaluate the work of a position captured in the WMS position description (PD).

 Definition of a manager:

-To establish or reband a WMS position, begin the process by working with your assigned HR Business Partner (HR BP) and by writing the position description on the WMS PDF.
+To establish or reband a WMS position, begin the process by working with your assigned HR Business Partner (HR BP) and by writing the position description on the WMS PD.
 Your HR BP will assist you in identifying the necessary forms to complete and submit to the WMS Banding committee.
 Once the forms have been submitted to the WMS BP banding committee, your assigned HR BP will help serve as a guide through the WMS position process.